alamedyang/natlang-parser/docs-sources/top.md

 ### Block quick reference

-Unless otherwise marked, assume all entries in the following list are allowed in any quantity (including zero).
+Unless otherwise marked, assume all entries in the following lists are allowed in any quantity (including zero).
 Numbered items must be given in exactly that order, but all other items can occur in any order within their parent block.

 #### Global settings